meetric1/gmod_shader_guide/README.md

 > **PLEASE LOAD INTO** `gm_construct`, **AS ITS ORIGIN IS RELATIVELY CLOSE TO THE SPAWN POINT.
 IT IS THE MAP THESE VISUALS ARE BASED AROUND**.

 Once loaded in, you should be able to type `shader_example 1` in your console to view the first shader.
 (It should just be a red rectangle on your screen) It isn't very interesting but we'll work on making some cool shaders.
-(IMAGE OF EXAMPLE_SHADER1)

 # [Example 1] - Your First Shader
 In order to make a shader, we will need something to compile it.
 For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal sourceengine shader compiler.\
 I am also using an edited version of [ficool2's](https://github.com/ficool2/sdk_screenspace_shaders) `build_single_shader.bat`.

-Please close GMod and navigate inside this repo to `gmod_shader_guide/shaders` and find `example1_ps2x.hlsl`.\
+Please close GMod and navigate inside this repo to `gmod_shader_guide/shaders`.\
+The source code of all the shaders are in this folder as `.hlsl` files.\
+You may have also noticed a bunch of `.h` files too.
+Ignore these for now, we'll use them in our shaders later

-For reference, the name of a shader is very important, so lets split it into 4 parts.
+Now, for reference, the name of a shader is very important, so lets split it into 4 parts.
 1. `example1` - The name of the shader, this can be anything you want.
 2. `ps` - Stands for Pixel Shader, can also be `vs` (Can you guess what it stands for?)
 3. `2x` - The shader version.
 I will be using `2x`, as it is the most supported. `30` is also valid and has less restrictions, but does not work on native Linux